Skip to content

 // ...

-With inline: false and a SpooledArtifact, the model does not receive the body.
+With the default (inline: false) and a SpooledArtifact, the model does not receive the body.
 It receives a compact handle envelope containing the callId, artifact kind, byte and line counts, and the list of available artifact_* tools with instructions to use them.
 The model gets discovery information and a controlled read path.
 Your context window is not consumed by 500KB of log output the model only needs to grep.

 Own the inline decision before dispatch

 The decision is about queryability, not raw size.
-A 50KB diff the model must read end-to-end is inline.
-A 5KB log the model needs to search is a handle.
-Size alone is a lazy heuristic that will produce wrong answers in both directions.
+A 50KB diff the model must read end-to-end is inline: true.
+A 5KB log the model needs to search rides the default handle.
+Size alone is a lazy heuristic that will produce wrong answers in both directions — but when you have not made an explicit call, the default keeps the body out of the window rather than in it.

 There are two places to make the call:

 At the source.
-The tool's handler wraps its result in a SpooledArtifact and sets inline: false before the ToolCall is emitted.
-Use this when the producer knows the output is intended for interrogation, not wholesale consumption.
+The tool's handler wraps its result in a SpooledArtifact; the call is a handle by default.
+Set inline: true on the emitted ToolCall when the producer knows the output is meant for wholesale consumption, not interrogation.

 At rendering time.
 Middleware calls TurnContext.mutateToolCall before the adapter sees the call.
-Use this for dynamic context pressure: estimate the cost, decide whether the body deserves space in the window, flip the flag.
+Use this for dynamic context pressure: estimate the cost, decide whether the body deserves space in the window, flip the flag either way.

 Your middleware owns the budget policy

 The adapter obeys the flag blindly.
 It does not infer queryability or budget pressure.
-If bodies are converting the model's context into a log dump, that is because your middleware did not intervene.
+The default keeps bodies out of the window; if you flip something to inline: true and it converts the model's context into a log dump, that is your call, not the adapter's.
 The adapter will not intervene for you.

 A real budget cuts before it crashes